MicrosoftDocs/azure-devops-docs/release-notes/2024/includes/testplans/sprint-247-update.md

 ### New release version for Test and Feedback Extensions (TFE)

 We’re thrilled to announce the release of TFE version 1.0.247.0, now available on both Chrome and Edge.
-[Install the latest version](https://microsoftedge.microsoft.com/addons/detail/test-feedback/leeakgkdanfdoebeohldonigkalooaej) to improved functionality, with a fix for Stakeholder Mode, addressing and resolving previous disruptions.
+[Install the latest version](https://microsoftedge.microsoft.com/addons/detail/test-feedback/leeakgkdanfdoebeohldonigkalooaej) for improved functionality, with a fix for Stakeholder Mode, addressing and resolving previous disruptions.
 Enjoy a smoother, more reliable experience with this latest version!